 One square on the chart = 1 sc st.

 When working the charted design, you'll have one active color and one inactive color.
 Crochet overtop of your inactive color; hold it horizontally, so that it is parallel to the last row you worked.
 When you form your next stitch, the inactive color will be hiding inside of the stitch.
+If you aren't already familiar with this technique, known as "tapestry crochet," you may wish to visit my tapestry crochet tutorial for more details.
+If you've never tried tapestry crochet before, I recommend starting off with an easier pattern before you work this potholder; this checkerboard is a good choice.

 Using color B, ch 26. sc in 2nd ch from hook.